Department of Nutrition and Health Sciences

 Bio

-My commitment to academic and personal excellence led me to postdoctoral training at Vanderbilt University.
-Throughout my postdoctoral training I have been at the forefront of the field of fluxomics which is emerging as an extremely promising tool in the prevention, diagnosis, and treatment of metabolic diseases.
-My project focused on the application of in vivo 13C metabolic flux analysis and metabolomics profiling to identify liver phenotypes that accelerate the transition from simple liver steatosis to much more severe steatohepatitis, and to assess in vivo responses to pharmacologic and genetic interventions designed to inhibit this transition.
-I demonstrated that during chronic, Western diet-induced obesity pharmacological activation of sarco/endoplasmic reticulum Ca2+-ATPase (SERCA) significantly inhibits NASH progression.
-I have linked these phenotype improvements to the normalization of pyruvate cycling, alleviation of redox imbalance between liver and peripheral tissues, and increase in hepatic ω-3 polyunsaturated fatty acids content.
-These findings resulted in several poster and oral presentations at ADA, ASBMB, or FASEB conferences as well as a few publications.
-For my project assessing liver X receptor (LXR) activation as a strategy to inhibit NASH pathogenesis, I obtained independent financing from the Vanderbilt Diabetes Research and Training Center.
-I also collaborated with my peers to develop a method allowing for simultaneous in vivo multi-organ metabolic flux analysis.
-This newly developed, powerful tool allows for whole-body assessment of impaired metabolic fluxes leading to a better understanding of metabolic disorders.
+His commitment to academic and personal excellence led him to postdoctoral training at Vanderbilt University.
+Throughout his postdoctoral training, he has been at the forefront of the field of fluxomics, which is emerging as an extremely promising tool in the prevention, diagnosis, and treatment of metabolic diseases.
+His project focused on the application of in vivo 13C metabolic flux analysis and metabolomics profiling to identify liver phenotypes that accelerate the transition from simple liver steatosis to the much more severe steatohepatitis, and to assess in vivo responses to pharmacologic and genetic interventions designed to inhibit this transition.
+He demonstrated that during chronic, Western diet-induced obesity, pharmacological activation of sarco/endoplasmic reticulum Ca2+-ATPase (SERCA) significantly inhibits NASH progression.
+He linked these phenotype improvements to the normalization of pyruvate cycling, alleviation of redox imbalance between liver and peripheral tissues, and increase in hepatic ω-3 polyunsaturated fatty acid content.
+These findings resulted in several poster and oral presentations at ADA, ASBMB, and FASEB conferences as well as multiple publications.
+For his project assessing liver X receptor (LXR) activation as a strategy to inhibit NASH pathogenesis, he obtained independent financing from the Vanderbilt Diabetes Research and Training Center.
+He also collaborated with peers to develop a method allowing for simultaneous in vivo multi-organ metabolic flux analysis.
+This newly developed, powerful tool allows for whole-body assessment of impaired metabolic fluxes, leading to a better understanding of metabolic disorders.

-Finally, I am actively participating in the review process of articles for journals specializing in diabetes, hepatology, and lipid metabolism as well as grants for UNL’s Research Council.
-In addition to my research and service, I am contributing to enhancing the success of students through teaching and mentoring.
+Dr. Bednarski actively participates in the review process of articles for journals specializing in diabetes, hepatology, and lipid metabolism, as well as grants for UNL's Research Council.
+In addition to his research and service, he contributes to enhancing student success through teaching and mentoring.

-As a neuroinformatics intern at the Michigan Neuroscience Institute, University of Michigan, I completed an independent project conducting a meta-analysis looking at changes in gene expression within the anterior cingulate in rats and mice that underwent chronic pain treatment.
-I presented the results to faculty and fellow lab members at the University of Michigan and at a Grinnell College Biology department seminar.
+As a neuroinformatics intern at the Michigan Neuroscience Institute, University of Michigan, she completed an independent project conducting a meta-analysis examining changes in gene expression within the anterior cingulate cortex in rats and mice that underwent chronic pain treatment.
+She presented the results to faculty and fellow lab members at the University of Michigan and at a Grinnell College Biology department seminar.

-As a research assistant at Grinnell College within the statistics department, I developed R tutorials for introductory statistics students, beta tested statistics learning material, and coded in R for data visualization.
-As an undergrad at Grinnell College, some of my research projects included exploring the effects of overexpressing an acid-resistance associated gene in Bacillus subtilis, and observing the localization and dynamics of a protein involved in the anaphase promoting complex in Xenopus embryos using confocal microscopy and Fluorescence Recovery After Photobleaching (FRAP).
+As a research assistant at Grinnell College within the statistics department, she developed R tutorials for introductory statistics students, beta tested statistics learning materials, and coded in R for data visualization.
+As an undergraduate at Grinnell College, her research projects included exploring the effects of overexpressing an acid-resistance associated gene in Bacillus subtilis, and observing the localization and dynamics of a protein involved in the anaphase promoting complex in Xenopus embryos using confocal microscopy and Fluorescence Recovery After Photobleaching (FRAP).

 Yousuf Al-Farqani

-2024 Graduate of the University of Nebraska-Lincoln; PhD in Nutrition and Health Sciences with specialization in Biochemical and Molecular Nutrition.
+2024 Graduate of the University of Nebraska-Lincoln; MS in Nutrition and Health with specialization in Biomedical and Molecular Nutrition

-Yousuf's work with the Bednarski Lab included cardiomyocyte phospholipid remodeling in obesity and type 2 diabetes.
+Yousuf's work with the Bednarski Lab included investigating cardiomyocyte phospholipid remodeling in obesity and type 2 diabetes.

 Selected Publications